 It took until the middle of August to find out what God was doing; at least in so far as New Hope Church was concerned.
 I’ve forgiven and forgotten almost all of the details of those very stressful months during which I tried my best to be doing for God.
-In the end, the Pastor moved on to his higher calling – that of an Anglican Priest, the congregation splintered into several small unrelated groups and we were left still searching.
+In the end, the Pastor moved on to his higher calling – that of an Anglican Priest; the congregation splintered into several small unrelated groups and we were once again left searching.

 There have been several chapters added in the in between.
 Here we are nearly half way through 2012 and we are still searching.
 The one thing I must tell you is hindsight is 20/20.
 We were not ready to pay attention to what God was doing.
 Instead we were interested in doing something / anything, for God.

 Today I understand:

 For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, 9 not of works, lest anyone should boast.
 10 For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand that we should walk in them.Ephesians 2:8-10

 Still…day by day I pray, “Send me, Lord, in Jesus’ name!
 Send me.
 Amen “